Helping Your Unmotivated and Underperforming WRITERS Succeed (Grades 6-12)

 ELA practitioners love the writing process and have a clear understanding that most of their students want to experience success.
 In my nearly 30-year career as a secondary teacher, I have learned which aspects of the writing process cause students to feel anxiety, and I have also learned what makes them feel more successful; moreover, I have experimented with an abundance of strategies that help students boost their confidence, ignite their creativity, and celebrate their voice when writing.
 Whether unmotivated or underperforming students struggle as a result of their past experiences or are frustrated because of recent gaps resulting from our nation’s challenges, they cope with these feelings in various ways—and it shows in their final products.
 For some, the cursor on the computer screen simply taunts them.

 In this seminar, my key objective is to provide you with an immense amount of practical and engaging resources that can help your unmotivated and underperforming students experience more success in their writing and finally get caught up.
 They will learn from these techniques that writing is not just pragmatic – it’s personal.
 We understand the mindset of knowing their imagination leads to exploration, and exploration allows for innovation.
 All students can find success in writing if we can get them to think of it as more than just a task.
 Joseph Heller once said, “Every writer I know has trouble writing.”
 If we can accept that idea, we can push our students to understand what Victor Hugo meant when he said, “A writer is a world trapped in a person.”
 Please join me for a day of strategies that will not only help boost your underachieving students’ attitude and outlook on writing but will also set them up for more successful outcomes.
-I can’t wait to share all of my classroom-tested ideas with you at this one-day strategy-packed seminar!
+I can’t wait to share all of my classroom-tested ideas with you at this strategy-packed seminar!